Encoding quantum bits in bound electronic states of a graphene nanotorus: Qubit initialization and control

 \section{Qubit initialization and control}

 As mentioned before, when the magnetic field is below a certain value $B_{\mathrm{ini}}$, hereafter called initialization static magnetic field, the system presents a single low-lying state for which $m=0$.
-The others states have a number $m\neq 0$, as illustrated in Fig.~\ref{Fig-ElectronicStates}.
+The others states have a number $m\neq 0$, as illustrated in Fig.~\ref{Fig-Scheme}.
 In this case, an electron trapped in the nanotorus tends to populate this specific state, since it has the lowest energy.
-The qubit initialization is then achieved by introducing an external magnetic field which is strong enough to turn the electronic state $\ket{l=1,m=0}$ into a bound state, but not too strong so that the subspace corresponding to $m=0$ contains only two states.
+The qubit initialization is then achieved by introducing an external magnetic field which is strong enough to turn the electronic state $\ket{l=1,m=0}$ into a bound state, yet not so strong that the subspace corresponding to $m=0$ would contain more than two states.
 Hence, the system behaves as an effective two-level system.
 Since the system has previously been initialized in the state $\ket{l=0,m=0}$, and since the magnetic field variation does not promote any transition, the system remains in the state $\ket{\psi(0)} = \ket{l=0,m=0}$, which concludes the initialization of the qubit.

-In Fig.~\ref{Fig-LyingStates}, we present the energy of the bound states as a function of the magnetic field, showing the value of $B_{\mathrm{min}}$ and $B_{\mathrm{max}}$ for two different values of the external radius $R$.
+\revisionRefA{In Figs.~\SubFig{Fig-Anharmonicity}{b,c}}, we present the energy of the bound states as a function of the magnetic field amplitude.
+The values of $B_{\mathrm{min}}$ and $B_{\mathrm{max}}$ are illustrated by vertical dotted lines, for two different values of the external radius $R$.
 Indeed, the precise range of values for the magnetic field required to initialize the qubit depends on the specific geometry of the nanotorus, through the minor $r$ and major radius $R$.